cucumber007/publish/md/mdtc/2-30-w/ukraine.md

 # Ukraine during the Second Thirty Years War

-Ukraine's trajectory during the Second Thirty Years War (2020–2050) mirrors the experiences of the Netherlands and Switzerland during earlier periods of turmoil.
+Ukraine's trajectory during the Second Thirty Years War (2020–2050) mirrors the experiences of the Netherlands and Switzerland during earlier periods of smuta.
 From being a UDP in the 1990s, Ukraine transitioned into a favorable country, attracting refugees and leveraging its key resources to maintain stability amidst global chaos.

 ## Timeline